Aliases for GTF2H2 Gene

 GeneCards Summary for GTF2H2 Gene

 GTF2H2 (General Transcription Factor IIH Subunit 2) is a Protein Coding gene.
 Diseases associated with GTF2H2 include Spinal Muscular Atrophy and Muscular Atrophy.
-Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and RNA Polymerase II Transcription Initiation And Promoter Clearance.
 GO annotations related to this gene include nucleic acid binding and protein kinase activity.
 An important paralog of this gene is GTF2H2C.

 UniProtKB/Swiss-Prot for GTF2H2 Gene